Yatta Checkout User Guide

 Optional Object with ID and name

 If the user buys within a certain group context, e.g., on behalf of a company, an object can be passed through the purchase process and will be returned to you after a successful purchase via callback.
-The object contains an id, i.e., a string identifying the group, and a name string for the name of the group.
+The object contains an ID, i.e., a string identifying the group, and a name string for the name of the group.

 onSuccess